FahimKamal/UE5_Survivor_io/README.md

 ## 📜 License
 This project is open-source under the MIT License.

-## 🚀 Survive.
-Cast Spells.
+🚀 Survive, Cast Spells.
 Become a Legendary Sorcerer!